noFrontendSolutions/build-react-app-ssr/README.md

 npm run start-ssr
 ```

-This is the equivalent to the command above, if frontend and backend have been compiled simultaneously (**npm run build-ssr**).
-The command starts the app on **localhost:8082**
+If you've **build** an application that features SSR (npm run build-ssr), you can test if it is deployment-ready with this command.
+The command starts your app on **localhost:8082**.
 <br>

 ## Entry Points and Roots